Surjectivity of the total Clifford invariant and Brauer dimension: Introduction

-The notion of a line bundle-valued quadratic form on $X$ appeared simultaneous in many different contexts back in the early 1970s.
-Geyer--Harder--Knebusch--Scharlau \cite{geyer_harder_knebusch_scharlau} introduce the notion of symmetric bilinear forms with values in the module of K\"{a}hler differentials over a global function field.
+{\textbf{History.}} The notion of a line bundle-valued quadratic form on $X$ appeared in many different contexts in the early 1970s.
+Geyer--Harder--Knebusch--Scharlau \cite{geyer_harder_knebusch_scharlau} introduced the notion of symmetric bilinear forms with values in the module of K\"{a}hler differentials over a global function field.
 This notion enables a consistent choice of local traces in order to generalize residue theorems to nonrational function fields.
-For a smooth complete algebraic curve $X$, Mumford~\cite{mumford:theta_characteristics} introduces the notion of locally free $\OO_X$-modules with pairings taking values in the sheaf of differentials $\omega_X$ to study theta characteristics.
-Kanzaki~\cite{kanzaki:bilinear_module} introduces the notion of a Witt group of quadratic forms with values in an invertible over a commutative ring.
-Saltman~\cite[Thm.~4.2]{saltman:azumaya_algebras_with_involution} shows that involutions on Azumaya algebras naturally lead to the consideration of line bundle-valued bilinear forms.
+For a smooth complete algebraic curve $X$, Mumford~\cite{mumford:theta_characteristics} introduced the notion of locally free $\OO_X$-modules with pairings taking values in the sheaf of differentials $\omega_X$ to study theta characteristics.
+Kanzaki~\cite{kanzaki:bilinear_module} introduced the notion of a Witt group of quadratic forms with values in an invertible module over a commutative ring.
+Saltman~\cite[Thm.~4.2]{saltman:azumaya_algebras_with_involution} showed that involutions on Azumaya algebras naturally lead to the consideration of line bundle-valued bilinear forms.